twigbio/liminal-orm/docs/index.md

 [![CI](https://github.com/dynotx/liminal-orm/actions/workflows/liminal.yml/badge.svg)](https://github.com/dynotx/liminal-orm/actions/workflows/liminal.yml)
 [![Downloads](https://static.pepy.tech/personalized-badge/liminal-orm?period=total&units=international_system&left_color=grey&right_color=blue&left_text=Downloads)](https://pepy.tech/project/liminal-orm)

 Liminal ORM<sup>1</sup> is an open-source Python package that builds on [Benchling's](https://www.benchling.com/) LIMS<sup>2</sup> platform and provides a simple framework to keep your upstream Benchling schemas and downstream dependencies in sync.
 Liminal provides an ORM framework using [SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy) along with a schema migration service inspired by [Alembic](https://alembic.sqlalchemy.org/en/latest/).
 This allows you to define your Benchling schemas in code and create a *single source of truth* that synchronizes with your upstream Benchling tenant(s) and downstream dependencies.
-Through one line CLI commands, Liminal enables a code-first approach for managing Benchling tenants and accessing Benchling data.
+Through one line CLI<sup>3</sup> commands, Liminal enables a code-first approach for managing Benchling tenants and accessing Benchling data.
 With the schemas defined in code, you can also take advantage of the additional capabilities that the Liminal toolkit provides.
 This includes:

 - The ability to run migrations to your Benchling tenant(s) through an easy to use CLI.
 - One source of truth defined in code for your Benchling schema model that your many Benchling tenants can stay in sync with.